I’m a firm believer that Pre-listing inspections can save time, money and stress.

 Eventually, the buyer of your house is going to conduct an inspection or possibly a rash of inspections/test on your house.
 I also explain what other inspections your future buyer will likely want.
 You can put yourself in a better position by already knowing what those inspections involve and what you should do to prepare.
 I am often surprised by the apparent lack of preparation by the seller, for buyer requested inspections.
 Sometimes seemingly totally blindsided by the request.
 Having a pre-listing inspection done will make the wholesale process easier.
 Find out about any hidden problems and get them corrected in advance, on your own terms.
 Or present the items in the disclosure statement “as is” and reflected in the purchase price.
 Otherwise, the buyer’s inspector may find them, at the worst possible time, causing delays, and costing you more money.

 Curb appeal is still important but it is only half the battle to getting and keeping buyers.
 Today you also have to think about “Inspection Appeal”.
 I have inspected thousands of houses over the last 30 plus years.
 And for 20 years before that, I was a hands-on builder.
 I speak “House”.
 I know how houses work, what buyers are looking for, and I know what inspectors look for.
 I have dealt with thousands of realtors and I know that there are some good realtors and some bad realtors.
 The same goes for home inspectors.
-I offer nearly 5 decades of experience/knowledge and a wealth of practical advice that can help you sell your house and make the process easier and less stressful.
+I offer over 5 decades of experience/knowledge and a wealth of practical advice that can help you sell your house and make the process easier and less stressful.
 This knowledge is not only about the house but I also have extensive experience and knowledge about the all the subsystems systems, inspections, and test that will also affect the sale of your house.
 (Septic Systems, Water testing, Termites, Radon, Mold, Environmental items, etc. (Note: Energy evaluations/audits are on the horizon) I often see items that, frankly, I cannot believe the agent didn’t inform the seller of.

 I cannot tell you how many times I have inspected a house and find things that could have been easily addressed before the house was listed or a buyer shows up at the door.
 I can help eliminate and/or minimize these concerns.
 Thus eliminating problems and questions when the buyer’s inspector shows up.
 Many times these items are small, inexpensive items or even no cost items that if addressed, give your house better inspection appeal.
 Addressing small and medium concerns now will eliminate questions, problems, delays when you do get a potential buyer.
 I explain what options you have now and how items may affect you later.